vvvv/betadocs/Using vvvv/The User Interface/Project Explorer.md

 ![](~/img/TheGui-ProjectExplorer2.png "")

-Press **CTRL+J** to bring up the ProjectExplorer window.
+Press <kbd>CTRL+J</kbd> to bring up the ProjectExplorer window.
 Here you see a treeview of all your projects and this is where you can add/remove
 * documents
 * references
 to/from projects.